Lakshman-kumar-121/GestureXpress-KT/README.md

 | music_right       | 210    | 279  | 335    | 269        |
 | music_left        | 44     | 107  | 332    | 265        |
 | home_button       | 119    | 203  | 280    | 360 |

+## Accuracy

+The accuracy of this algorithm is highly dependent on its ability to achieve successful recognition.

 ## Development Timeline